 Although the pandemic isn’t yet over, the future looks brighter for those on the front lines.
 The timing couldn’t be better to show a bit more appreciation for the sacrifices of essential healthcare workers.
 If you’d like to learn more about improving employee engagement through acts of gratitude and appreciation, Hallmark can help.
 We have many resources available to help you spotlight achievements and contributions across your entire team, including cards for nurses and healthcare staff.

-*20% off Nurse and Staff Appreciation Cards: Offer is valid through 12/31/21 midnight CT on employee appreciation cards and packs only.
+*20% off Nurse and Staff Appreciation Cards: Promotion code HEALTHCARE is valid through 12/31/21 midnight CT.
 Discounts do not apply to personalization charges, envelope upgrades (Peel & Stick, designed, etc.), note cards and already-discounted cards.
 Promotions/discounts are not transferable to affiliated websites and are calculated on the total before taxes and postage.
 Cannot be combined with any other promotion or applied to past purchases.
 Free ground shipping with online account (contiguous U.S.).